itsmohiniii/NamasteJS/notes/season-1/lecture-13.md

 ### Q: What is First Class Function aka First Class Citizens?
 We can pass functions inside a function as arguments and /or return a function(HOF).
 These ability are altogether known as First class function.
 It is programming concept available in some other languages too.
+The ability of functions to be used as values is known as First-class functions.
 ```js
 var b = function(param1) {
   console.log(param1); // prints " f() {} "